Beyond the Blue Box is one of Canada’s longest standing and most successful community based waste reduction and reuse

 Beyond the Blue Box is especially proud of the employment opportunities it provides for members of the community with developmental needs.
 And we have fun doing it!

 Since 1992, we have diverted more than 12 thousand metric tonnes of reusable material from county landfill sites, which represents a major saving for county taxpayers.

 As its reputation has grown, Beyond the Blue Box has become a destination for shoppers from all over central Ontario.
-The stores received an estimated 182,000 visits in 2015 alone.
+The stores received an estimated 200,000 visits per year .

 100% of the revenue from Beyond the Blue Box operations is recycled into the local economy in the form of wages, capital and operating expenditures.